Greigh/danielhipskind.com/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under All Rights Reserved - see the [LICENSE](LICENSE) file for details.

+## 📦 Project Structure

+### Files Overview

+- `LICENSE`: License information for the project
+- `README.md`: Project documentation
+- `index.html`: Main HTML file for the portfolio
+- `assets/`: Collection of assets including CSS, images, and JavaScript files
+- `assets/css/style.css`: Styles for the website
+- `assets/images/selfedited2.jpg`: Image used in the portfolio
+- `assets/js/`: JavaScript files managing various functionalities

 ## 🤝 Contributing